 MNO 6201.
 Organizational Behavior.
-A rigorous study of behavior in organizations.
-Includes topics such as perception, attitudes, motivation, performance management, job design, goal setting, influence and leadership.
-Also, includes the application of some of the most prominent, well-tested theories in the field of organizational behavior to superior business case analysis and decision-making.
+This course is a rigorous study of behavior in organizations.
+Topics studied during the course include perception, attitudes, motivation, performance management, job design, goal setting, influence and leadership.
+The course pedagogy includes the application of some of the most prominent, well-tested theories in the field of organizational behavior to superior business case analysis and decision-making.